Westley Richards: History

 William Westley Richards was an early gun innovator, creating a number of gun-related patents.
 The two most significant was the patent relating to the use of a new waterproof primer for the ignition of percussion guns and also the first flip-up sight, which went on to be used by the British Army.
-Richards opened a gun store in London in 1815 on New Bond Street.
-The store was owned and managed by William Bishop, who was known as the Bishop of Bond Street.
+Richards opened a gun shop in London in 1815 on New Bond Street.
+The shop was owned and managed by William Bishop, who was known as the Bishop of Bond Street.
 It was stated in a book published by G. T. Teasdale-Buckell in 1900, that Bishop had served as a lieutenant.

 In 1865, control of the gunsmith company was inherited by Westley Richards, who was the eldest son of the founder.
 Richards carried on in a similar vein to his father, innovating various guns and registering patents.
 In 1862, he was responsible for the innovation of the fastening system used on some rifles.
 His innovations with rifles continued for the next decade, creating the falling block rifle in 1868 and a solid drawn-metallic cartridge case.